AI4Finance-Foundation/ElegantRL/docs/source/about/parallel.rst

 ElegantRL adopts a worker-learner decomposition of a single agent \citep{Nair2015MassivelyPM}, decoupling the data sampling process and model learning process.
 We exploit both the worker parallelism and learner parallelism.

-Worker parallelism: a worker generates transitions from interactions of an actor with an environment.
+**Worker parallelism**: a worker generates transitions from interactions of an actor with an environment.
 As shown in the figure a, ElegantRL supports the recent breakthrough technology, *massively parallel simulation*, with a simulation speedup of 2 ~ 3 orders of magnitude.
 One GPU can simulate the interactions of one actor with thousands of environments, while existing libraries achieve parallel simulation on hundreds of CPUs.

 Advantage of massively parallel simulation:
   - Running thousands of parallel simulations, since the manycore GPU architecture is natually suited for parallel simulations.